-- Deliverables: Continue the existing campaigns: #CleanSeas, #Beatpollution, #BreatheLife and #BanLeadPaint - 3) Education programmes on the dynamics of pollution (i.e. causes of pollution, life-cycle of pollutants) and youth mobilization for behavior change
+Deliverables: Continue the existing campaigns: #CleanSeas, #Beatpollution, #BreatheLife, #BeatPlasticPollution and #BanLeadPaint

+3) Education programmes on the dynamics of pollution (i.e., causes of pollution, life-cycle of pollutants) and youth mobilization for behavioural change

-To change the behavior of young people towards more sustainable practices in their home, but also in their future workplace, a modular education programme (adapted to the age and the environment young people live in) will be developed on the links between pollution, environment and health.
-This will be an educational tool that will help raise awareness among students and share knowledge on pollution, including linkages with climate change, biodiversity and lifestyles and on the available solutions.
+As the future leaders and inhabitants of the planet, behavioural change of young people is needed towards more sustainable practices in their home, and their future workplace.
+A modular education programme (adapted young people) will be developed on the links between pollution, environment and health.
+This will be an educational tool that will help raise awareness among students and share knowledge on pollution, including linkages with climate change, biodiversity, chemicals safety and lifestyles, and on the available solutions.

-Deliverables: Assist in developing relevant modules as input to ongoing environmental education programmes
+Deliverables: Assist in developing relevant modules as input to ongoing environmental education programmes in UN official languages (to the extent possible)

-Many of these impact actions are part of ongoing work in UN Environment but need scaling up and resources within the Programme of Work, but some go beyond and look to other partnerships.
+Many of these impact actions are part of ongoing work in UN Environment Programme, but need scaling up and resources within the Programme of Work, but some go beyond and look to other partnerships.